deanturpin/germs.dev/posts/fixed.md

 # Fixed watches

+## Rone 34mm FHF ST-96 11.5'''
+I think this might be my rite of passage.

+Bought for 25 bucks four months ago, and _just_ had a slippy mainspring.
+So, I attempted a service and immediately the cannon pinion evaporated.
+Ordered a donor and broke _two_ escape wheel pinions on the rebuild.
+OK, ordered a second doner.
+When that arrived I serviced the keyless works and sent the yoke spring into orbit.
+No worries, I have another... also sent that one to the Moon.
+But wait...
+I found the first on my pants!
+Right, on the home stretch, located the case and movement spacer from months previous and it's back together, looking exactly like it did when I bought it!
+But I have grow as a human being.

 ## Omega 161.009
 22190717 (1965), cal 552, rown very worn, can _just_ see the Omega logo, stem not engaging, rotor a little worn.